ChristophLabacher/fix-punctuation/README.md

 Check to make sure it’s not a range where you forgot the spaces before and after the en-dash.

-### No Hyphen Instead of an En-Dash
+### No Hyphen Instead of a Dash
-*In between two words – or to show a range – an en-dash is the right choice, not a hyphen.*
+*To set off parenthetical statements – or to show a range – a dash is the right choice, not a hyphen.*

 Search for `([ ])[-]([ ])`

-Replace with `·–·`
+Replace with `·–·` (if you want an en-dash)

+Replace with `—` (if you want an em-dash)

 ### No Three Periods Instead of an Ellipses
 *An ellipses is a single character, not three periods.*